js216/CeNTREX/DAQ/README.md

 `config/settings.ini` that defines general program settings; the values are read into the `config` dictionary.

-Device configurations are read from `.ini` files in the `config/devices` directory.
+Device configurations are read from `.ini` files in the chosen directory.
+(Thus choosing a different directory allows for a different set of devices or device configurations to be loaded.)
 These files have the structure:

     [device]
     name = Hornet               # name of device as used internally by the program